'Geography is the subject that holds the key to our future' - Michael Palin

 In EYFS (Year R), Geography is mainly experienced through Understanding the World, considering People, Cultures and Communities and The Natural World.

 In Key Stages One and Two, Geography is taught discretely as a standalone subject and, where appropriate, links are made to other subjects.
-Every Geography unit is based around an overarching theme, and each lesson has a key question that is used to develop understanding and deepening knowledge of the theme, ensuring coverage of the National Curriculum - Locational Knowledge, Place Knowledge, Human and Physical Geography, Geographical Skills and Fieldwork.
+Every Geography unit is based around an overarching theme with an umbrella question, and each lesson has a key question that is used to develop understanding and deepening knowledge of the theme, ensuring coverage of the National Curriculum - Locational Knowledge, Place Knowledge, Human and Physical Geography, Geographical Skills and Fieldwork.

 Our Geography curriculum aims to inspire our children to think about their own place in the world and to develop a sense of responsibility towards the environment and an understanding of the interaction and interconnections between physical and human processes.